McQafui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 lists all local variables and environment variables, and functions

 6. BEST="School"
-that creates a new local variable.
+creates a new local variable.

+7. export BEST="School"
+creates a new global variable